The Offence of the Cross

 Scripture

-14But far be it from me to boast, except in the cross of our Lord Jesus Christ, through which the world has been crucified to me, and I to the world.
+But far be it from me to boast except in the cross of our Lord Jesus Christ, by which the world has been crucified to me, and I to the world.
+(ESV)

 Sermon Description

 What is the central message of the gospel?
 In this sermon on Galatians 6:14 titled “The Offence of the Cross,” Dr. Martyn Lloyd-Jones preaches on the cross and its centrality to the good news of Jesus Christ.
 How one responds to the cross, he says, determines how they will spend eternity.
 Paul says that the cross is either an offense or something to glory in, and if either of these reactions are not caused, then the cross has not been preached accurately.
 Why is it offensive?
 Dr. Lloyd-Jones provides three reasons.
 First, it cuts across human pride and preconceived notions of one’s ability to be in control of their destiny.
 Second, the natural person wants to be saved by ideas and philosophies, and the cross is not that.
 Third, the cross appears to some to be immoral— the idea of an innocent man dying for those who have done wrong is scandalous to many.
 Yet, it is the crux of the cross.
 The cross levels the playing fields between all people—the wealthy, the poor, the academic, and the layperson.
-Dr. Lloyd-Jones says that Christians are those who do not merely accept the fact of the cross, but rather glory in it. because of what they see—the obedience, sacrifice, and love of Jesus.
+Dr. Lloyd-Jones says that Christians are those who do not merely accept the fact of the cross, but rather glory in it because of what they see—the obedience, sacrifice, and love of Jesus.
 It is everything to the person who has seen it and this is why the cross is central to the gospel.

 Other Sermons